Click below for an audio version of this review – listening time 18 minutes.

 3 January 1802

-Dorothy Wordsworth (1771-1855), born on Christmas Day, was sister to the poet William.
+Dorothy Wordsworth (1771-1855), born on Christmas Day, was the sister of the poet William.
 They shared a home for most of their lives, after having been separated for some years while growing up.
 I’ve long had an appetite for reading the ‘letters of…’, but hadn’t seriously looked at journals until I read Dorothy’s.
-She’s changed that and last night I finished a 700 page abridgement of thousands of journal pages by Thoreau (more on that in time for the bicentenary of his birth).
+She changed that and spurred me to finish a 700 page abridgement of thousands of journal pages by Thoreau.
+The editor of Dorothy’s journals tells us that:

 … a little Lass about 10 years of age … She was a beautiful Creature & there was something uncommonly impressive in the lightness & joyousness of her manner.
 Her business seemed to be all pleasure – pleasure in her own motions – & the man looked at her as if he too was pleased & spoke to her in the same tone in which he spoke to his horses.
 There was a wildness in her whole figure, not the wildness of a Mountain lass but a Road lass, a traveller from her Birth, who had wanted neither food nor clothes.
 Sunday 14th February 1802.
 (69)